seansev/niri-shaders/README.md

 e.g. custom-shader r"CODE GOES HERE"

-Don't forget to set a duration (example in the link above), I use 1500 ms (1.5 seconds) in the demo.
+Don't forget to set a duration (example in the link above), you probably want between 400 to 800 ms.